ha6/cacti-autoinstall/container-files/plugins/webseer/README.md

 ## ChangeLog

+--- 2.0 ---
+* issue#12: Add proxy support to URL's
+* issue#20: Resolve issues with Permanently Moved errors with proxy use

+--- 1.1 ---
+* feature: Changes to facilitate i18n by contributors

 --- 1.0 ---
 * issue#4: Resolving issues with Servers display
 * issue#5: Remote incorrectly assumes communications from the CLI